udayaKherath/ML-Model-Drift-Detection/README.md

 ## Introduction
 This project focuses on detecting drifts in machine learning (ML) models when the data changes over time.
-The aim is to identify both data drift and concept drift by employing various techniques such as KL divergence, chi-square test, etc. Different ML models are trained on different datasets to analyze their performance in detecting drift.
+The aim is to identify both data drift and concept drift by employing various techniques such as KL divergence, chi-square test, Population stability index (PSI) etc. Different ML models are trained on different datasets to analyze their performance in detecting drift.

 ## Project Process